ethanbond64/medicalLogger/README.md

 Views:
 - Upload page -> Upload picture (button for camera too) -> title input
 - Document list -> react/tailwind grid **Add search if you have time
-- Share page -> click button give url
+- Share page -> click button give url **This can just be a button on the main form

 Data Model:
 Files -